 Creating and editing Drills

-Drills are adaptive learningexercises that ensure that you learn more efficiently and retain better what you have learnt.
+Drills are adaptive learning exercises that ensure that you learn more efficiently and retain better what you have learned.
 Drills can be made manually, you can upload them.

 Drills can be created in several ways: